About George Leslie-Waksman

 George Leslie-Waksman portrait

 I'm a software engineer in the Bay Area.
 My software contributions are mostly closed source for my professional life or low profile for my own enjoyment.
 I have a handful of small projects and things to be found on github-icon GitHub (gwax).
-I've worked in just about every part of the stack though my focus leans pretty hard toward data layer and infrastructure these days.
+I've worked in just about every part of the stack though my focus often leans toward the backend.

 Long ago, I graduated from MIT with a degree in Materials Science and Engineering (course 3 to fellow alums).
 During my time at MIT, I had a pretty strong focus on structural materials and computer simulations of material behavior.
 Subsequent to graduating, I spent a number of years[1] taking increasingly software-focused jobs but always trying to keep my focus on math, science, or the like.